-Rock and Roll has been credited as a cultural phenomenon that gave voice to the outsiders, now picture the impact it had when The Runaways popped out of nowhere singing about school days and an extreme lifestyle.
+Rock & Roll has been credited as a cultural phenomenon that gave voice to outsiders.
+Now picture the impact it had when The Runaways popped out of nowhere singing about school days and an extreme lifestyle.

 Nowadays women in rock are a standard, but it wasn’t always like that, The runaways were frowned upon by many when they first started, just as Sister Rosetta Tharpe when she rocked the south Manchester Railway station in 1964 with a blasting distorted SG.

 Times have changed certainly, but one must pay tribute to both the new and the old, so here’s a brief list that merely attempts to cover a bridge between contemporary and forbearing ladies that rock.

 Here Are the Best Female Rock Stars of All Time

 Born: Ottawa, Ontario, June 1st, 1974